Don Coryell: 1979 season

-Coryell added Hanifan and Gibbs to his staff for the third time early in the offseason, soon promoting the Gibbs to offensive coordinator.
+Coryell added Hanifan and Gibbs to his staff for the third time early in the offseason, soon promoting Gibbs to offensive coordinator.
 He was more involved in the draft process than he had been in St. Louis, and instrumental in the Chargers trading up to pick tight end Kellen Winslow in the first round.
 San Diego entered 1979 with high expectations after their strong finish the previous year, though Coryell played down their Super Bowl chances, noting that they had yet to win even a divisional title since joining the NFL.

 In the event, the Chargers did capture their first AFC West title, posting a 12–4 record and clinching the division by beating Denver 17–7 in the final game of the regular season.
 Nicknamed Air Coryell, their passing attack was the focus of the offense throughout the year, as they called more passing plays (541) than rushing (481), unusual for a successful team at the time.
-Fouts broke Joe Namath's single-season record with 4,082, and both Jefferson and eleventh-year veteran Charlie Joiner went over 1,000 yards receiving.
+Fouts broke Joe Namath's single-season passing record with 4,082 yards, and both Jefferson and eleventh-year veteran Charlie Joiner went over 1,000 yards receiving.
 Speaking of the success of the passing game, Fouts said, "Ninety percent of it is coaching... wanting to pass, teaching it properly, working on it by the hour."
 The defense was also strong, claiming four interceptions of Denver quarterback Craig Morton in the finale and five of Terry Bradshaw in an earlier win over the defending Super Bowl champion Pittsburgh Steelers.
 Coryell received 10 votes for AP Coach of the Year, finishing in third place.